swimmingly/swimmingly.github.io/_pages/other/overview.md

 #### strategy

 Built into man's conscience and sociality is natural government.
 It is always with us.
-But it becomes muted when we are ill and dependent, as we have been for millennia.
+But it becomes muted when we are ill and dependent, as we have been for millennia in centralized states.
 Fortunately, the idea of the individualist distributed state can be derived by logic.
 It formalizes natural government and invokes it.

 We recover natural government with a three-point, assymetric strategy:

-1. learn enough philosophy, law, and self-defence to function.
+1. learn enough philosophy, law[^5], and self-defence to function.
-2. recover personal power through healing from trauma through [_hygienic dark retreat_](/)
+2. recover personal, _living_ power through healing from trauma through [_hygienic dark retreat_](/)
 3. recover material independence through _autonomous infrastructure_: off-grid and low-tech

 An Individualist Party helps organize these activities for members so they may better lead their own lives.
 It is self-supporting.
 It does not run candidates for centralized leadership or try to influence centralized policy.
 Assymmetry means focusing on factors the centralized system has difficulty controlling.